JosVanEijndhoven/dacxo-hwsw/dacxo-hw/PCBs/PCB-dacxo/README.md

 Obviously, the good properties are that a) a high-quality low-jitter clock can be used, and b) all original audio sample values are retained as is.

-In this design, the audio sample buffer as well as the clock dividers for 1023 and 1025 (next to the default 1024) are implemented in the on-board FPGA.

-Because the number of buffered samples remains relatively small, it imposes a delay of not more then roughly 1 millisecond, which means that the audio will remain in sync with video if the audio stream comes from an attached TV.
+Because the number of buffered samples remains relatively small, it imposes a delay of at most 14 millisecond, which means that the audio will remain in sync with video if the audio stream comes from an attached TV.

 ## Selection of DAC chip